 Participation: only when your abstract is accepted

-The Pre-PhD Conference from August 16, 2019 to August 18, 2019 provides a unique opportunity for doctoral candidates who conduct research in the overall field of social services and related social problems to present their results or work in progress.
+The Pre-PhD Conference from August 21, 2020 to August 23, 2020 provides a unique opportunity for doctoral candidates who conduct research in the overall field of social services and related social problems to present their results or work in progress.
 A board of professors of international standing will form a panel to comment on the presentations and will be available for any further guidance.
 The Pre-PhD Conference therefore offers a very valuable and exceptional occasion to engage in comprehensive networking with colleagues from other European and non-European countries.
 Important to emphasize is that the Pre-PhD Conference only accessible for doctoral candidates and is open for broad topics concerning social work that are not directly linked to the central topic of this years' conference.
 Presentations will be limited to maximum 20 minutes.
-The deadline for submitting is April 30, 2019.